During this difficult time, DGC provides you with coronavirus updates and resources here.

-In this episode of “Unique Perspectives – The DGC Podcast,” our guest is Brian Banda, CISSP, an Information Security Analyst at DGC.
+In this episode of “Unique Perspectives – The DGC Podcast,” our guest is Brian Banda, CISSP.
 Brian discusses the importance of policy development for businesses.

 You can listen to the episode by using the Soundcloud player above or click here.

 We wanted to find out what’s true and what’s false about developing plans like these.
 Brian looks at some statements and separates fact from fiction.